Dynatrace/OneAgent-SDK-for-Java/README.md

 ## Feedback

-In case of questions, issues or feature requests feel free to contact [Michael Kopp](https://github.com/mikopp) or [Alram Lechner](https://github.com/AlramLechnerDynatrace).
+In case of questions, issues or feature requests feel free to contact [Michael Kopp](https://github.com/mikopp), [Alram Lechner](https://github.com/AlramLechnerDynatrace) or file an issue.
 Your feedback is welcome!

 ## OneAgent SDK for Java release notes